A Client Submits A Formal Complaint! What Then?

 - An agreement represents your relationship with a client and it's crucial to include standard clauses covering all angles to help legally protect you and your client.

 - The Center for Coaching Excellence has created a coaching agreement template using the International Coaching Federation Ethics Committee guidelines and we would like to share it with you.
 You have the liberty to brand the agreement for your coaching business.
-Click here for more information.
+Check out our 2018 Webinars for more information.

 We can't count on the hope of never having a formal complaint submitted about us.
 Being prepared if it does happen is one way of protecting your business and your clients.